UK COVID-19 Furlough Sample Letter:

 This letter is to formally notify you that your position as [employee’s position] at [company’s name and/specific department] is being temporarily eliminated as a result of the ongoing COVID-19 (Coronavirus) pandemic.

-By being designated as furloughed, 80% of your pay, up to £2,500 per month, will be reimbursed to [company name] by the government.
+By being designated as furloughed, 60% of your pay [up to £1,875.00 per month], will be reimbursed to [company name] by the government, and the company will contribute 20% of your monthly wage [up to a maximum of £625.00}.
 You will therefore continue to receive [amount of pay employee would receive] each month.

 Please be assured that this furlough is not an action taken due to dissatisfaction with your work performance.